New Intrigue: A key source of The New York Times, Arkham Intelligence, was deeply linked to Sam Bankman-Fried

 This case does not share spy video.
 Instead, we focus on the detailed tracing of assets from North Korean hackers, Russian spies, and others into the Avalanche Bridge.

 Ava Labs (Avalanche) has 1000s of astroturf bots that pump AVAX tokens, slander rivals, and mislead its community

 Ava Labs operates a highly organized and massive secret bot and trolling army that distorts social media discourse by using fake people to parrot messages that help their cause en masse — to encourage the purchase of AVAX tokens, amplify falacious themes, insert fake consensus into their own community, and relentlessly slander rivals.

 In our new spy video, a conversation with a leading ex-engineer who worked at the heart of Ava Labs reveals the nature of their operations, including their use of "astroturf" social media accounts.
 We additionally peform deep empirical analysis — and share the data — that reveals the true scale of their bot army, and the nature of its activities.

-Sam took a tremendous gamble stealing customer assets deposited into his FTX crypto exchange, and then investing them into the ecosystems of blockchains he held major stakes in, crooked loans to himself, and influence peddling: he had to make sure he made the money back eventually, or face the law.
-A key part of his strategy was to use the power afforded to him through FTX, and his Alameda Research hedge fund and market maker, to widely manipulate token prices so that he could 1) make extra illicit trading profits, and 2) harm blockchains that competed with his investments.
+Sam took a tremendous gamble in which he stole customer assets deposited into his FTX crypto exchange, and then invested them into the ecosystems of blockchains in which he held major stakes, crooked loans to himself, and influence peddling.
+He had to make sure the investments he made with the stolen assets succeeded, so he could repay what he stole before discovery, or face the law.
+A key part of his strategy was to use Alameda Research, his hedge fund and market maker, and the FTX exchange, to widely manipulate token prices.
+He artificially boosted the price of tokens to inflate the apparent value of his holdings, and attacked competitive ecosystems that might disrupt his investments, often by crashing the value of their tokens.

 Our new spy video captures a conversation with the Head of Settlements at FTX.US, who confirms goings on, and gives a sense of the full corruption that was occurring at the heart of Sam's empire.
 She also opines on why Sam claims FTX.US was solvent, perhaps explaining the massive transfer of funds from FTX International to FTX.US just after he was arrested.